 Nothing on this website is intended to replace the transmission from teacher to student, which is always best done in person.
 This material is intended to supplement the student’s learning, to offer memory assistance or even to bring to light something which may have been missed, and the student can then bring to the attention of the instructor.

 If you are training in a different school and have different methods, you may find some of this material interesting nonetheless.
 Just be aware that when it is stated that things must be performed a certain way, this relates only to those training this particular method which works as a whole.
 Ving Tsun Kuen is a massive system, so big that there may be different ways of doing things, quite different methods, that are completely valid and practical within their whole, while between schools there may be apparent contradictions.
 Everything contained here relates directly only to Dave Jardine Ving Tsun, and the whole that we have developed to date.
 Most of the sources will be readily recognised by those familiar with the WSL lineage, as will the innovations and differences.
 So when it is stated that it must be so, perhaps you could look at why we insist on this in our method, and look at why you may be doing it otherwise.

 It’s all interesting, and productive to look at with an enquiring mind, not so much with a reactive mind which judges and rejects on reflex.

-There is no attachment to how these offerings are received, and discussion is welcome on any issue via the Facebook page linked to this website or by pm there.
+There is no attachment to how these offerings are received, feedback and discussion is welcome on any issue via the email address linked to this website.

 My aim is to offer information which some may find an inspiration, or which may provoke some thought or discussion which may contribute in some way to the development of this awesome system, Ving Tsun Kuen.. and of course it’s all for my own learning too.